ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 ## Get Listed NFT's

-To get a list of minted market place items.
-The SDK provides **EVM.GetNftMarket** function.
-This will return all NFT's that have been minted and have been listed for sale.
-A sample code snippet is provided please refer to **GetListNFTWebGL.cs** and **GetListedNFTWebWallet.cs** for the full implementation.
+To get a list of marketplace NFT's that have been minted through the marketplace, the SDK provides an `EVM.GetNftMarket` function.
+This method returns all NFT's that have been minted and listed for sale.
+We have provided a sample code snippet below, but please also refer to the `GetListNFTWebGL.cs` and `GetListedNFTWebWallet.cs` prefabs in the SDK for full implementation details.
 The source files provided also allow the user to purchase the listed NFT in game.

 * chain = ethereum / goerli / avalanche
 * network = testnet / mainnet